We Need Volunteers!

 We need over 300 dedicated volunteers to help make First Night Raleigh possible every year!
 Read the volunteer job descriptions listed below.
 We need assistance all day and all night on New Year’s Eve to make First Night happen.
 Every volunteer who commits at least 2.5 hours to First Night will receive a FREE First Night Raleigh 2016 Volunteer Admission Pass to enjoy the festival following your volunteer shift.

-If you have questions about volunteering, email our volunteer coordinator at email@example.com.
+If you have questions about volunteering, email our volunteer coordinator by filling out the form below.

 Assist a site manager with production needs such as set-up and breakdown, hospitality for their performers, and checking for admission passes or wristbands.
 This is a 4 to 5 hour volunteer opportunity and does require you to attend a pre-event meeting the week prior to First Night Raleigh.